-The Office of General Services Design & Construction (D&C) Group awards approximately 300 emergency contracts annually.
+OGS Design & Construction awards approximately 325 emergency contracts annually in accordance with Public Buildings Law Section 9.
 Bids for emergency contracts may be taken over the phone and require an immediate response and performance of the work.
-Contracts up to $600,000 will be authorized in extraordinary circumstances.
+Emergency contracts are of short duration and are usually awarded on a cost-plus basis, typically for $300,000 or less.
+In extraordinary circumstances, contracts shall not exceed $1,500,000.

 The Public Buildings Law requires D&C to establish and maintain a list of contractors who are interested in bidding for emergency work.
 The list is organized by trade interest and geographical area.
 Contractors who are interested in being placed on the list must satisfy the Emergency Contractor Bidders List Requirements.